Timothep/SimpleExpressions/README.md

 ### The API

-The various "functions" you can use are listed here below.
-Some are methods with parameters, others are member-calls without parameters and without parenthesis `(` and `)`.
+The various "functions" you can use are described in the Wiki.
+Some are methods with parameters, others are member-calls without parameters and without parenthesis `(` and `)`, some have a very strict semantic and others are quite loose.

 SimpleExpressions is based on the C# 4.0 `dynamic` keyword, thus you don't have IntelliSense support.
 But be reassured, the number of functions you can write is quite small and the combinations are almost entirely up to you, you can chain up pretty much anything to everything.
-The only thing you need to care is not messing up the spelling, but the errors thrown by SimpleExpressions will help you there as well.
+The only thing you need to care is not messing up the spelling, but the errors thrown by SimpleExpressions and the testing tools will help you get there as smoothly as it gets.

 Head over [to the Wiki](https://github.com/Timothep/SimpleExpressions/wiki) for the full list of supported functions and examples.